MahaThafar/DTi2Vec/README.md

    - FDA_DrugBank (DrugBank)
      which each one of them has all required data of drug-target interactions (in Adjacency matrix and edgelist format) and drug-drug similarity and target-target similarity in (square matrix format)

-  **2.Embedding (EMBED) folder:**
+  **2.(EMBED) folder:**
-  that has also five folders coressponding for four datasets,
+  that has also five folders coressponding for five datasets,
-     each folder contains the generated node2vec embeddings files for each fold of training data (coressponding to the same seed of CV in the main code)
+     each folder contains the generated node2vec Embedding file for each fold of training data (coressponding to the same seed of CV in the main node2vec code)

-  **3.Novel_DTIs folder:**
+  **3.(Novel_DTIs) folder:**
   that has also four folders coressponding for four datasets,
      to write the novel DTIs (you should create directory for each dataset)